Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum

-In the landscape of continuous variable (CV) quantum systems, such as the spatially latticized scalar field, a number of entanglement structure transformations are known.
+In the landscape of Gaussian continuous variable (CV) quantum systems, a number of entanglement structure transformations are known.
 For example, any $(\ell \times n)_{\rm mixed}$ state with a permutation symmetry among the modes $\ell$ (monosymmetric) can be transformed to a $(1 \times n)_{\rm mixed}$ state and a set of $(\ell-1)$ unentangled single modes~\cite{2016arXiv161205215L,Serafini2017}.
 This reorganization associates $(\ell \times n)_{\rm mixed}$ monosymmetric Gaussian states with the convenient features of $(1 \times n)_{\rm mixed}$ Gaussian states, such as the PPT criterion being both necessary and sufficient for determining separability~\cite{2001PhRvL..86.3658W,Serafini2017}.
 In an extension, bi-symmetric $(\ell \times n)_{\rm mixed}$ states, in which the $\ell$ and $n$ modes exhibit independent permutation symmetries, can be locally transformed into a $(1 \times 1)_{\rm mixed}$ state and a set of $(\ell+n-2)$ unentangled single modes~\cite{Serafini_2005}.
-Bi-symmetric states thus enjoy the entanglement properties of two-mode Gaussian states~\cite{Simon:2000zz,Duan_2000}.
-Without local symmetries, $(\ell \times n)_{\rm pure}$ Gaussian states can be locally transformed to a set of $(1 \times 1)_{\rm pure}$ states and unentangled single modes through local symplectic operations~\cite{2004PhRvA..70e2329B}.
-This is also possible for $(\ell \times n)_{\rm mixed}$ isotropic states, which exhibit a global symmetry of constant symplectic eigenvalues (thus a constant multiplicative factor from pure-state covariances)~\cite{2004PhRvA..70e2329B}.
-For $(\ell \times n)_{\rm mixed}$ Gaussian states without local or global symmetries, a local unitary has been identified that organizes the inter-region two-body entanglement pairwise~\cite{2008PhRvL.100g0505W}, though higher-body entanglement through intra-region correlations may remain.
+Bi-symmetric states thus have the entanglement properties of two-mode Gaussian states~\cite{Simon:2000zz,Duan_2000,2000quant.ph..7061G}.
+Without local symmetries, $(\ell \times n)_{\rm pure}$ Gaussian states can be locally transformed to a set of $(1 \times 1)_{\rm pure}$ states and unentangled single modes through local symplectic operations~\cite{2003PhRvA..67e2311B,2004PhRvA..70e2329B}.
+This is also possible for $(\ell \times n)_{\rm mixed}$ isotropic states, where the matrix of symplectic eigenvalues is proportional to that of pure states, i.e., to the identity~\cite{2004PhRvA..70e2329B}.
+For $(\ell \times n)_{\rm mixed}$ Gaussian states without local or global symmetries, a local unitary has been identified that organizes the inter-region two-body entanglement into single-mode A-B pairs~\cite{2008PhRvL.100g0505W}, though higher-body entanglement through intra-region correlations may remain.